 Coworking spaces

 • The Garden: A day pass includes coffee, tea, and water, as well as access to a shared meeting room.
 The daily membership is 12 Euro.
-A 1-month membership which includes 24/7 access, a fixed desk is available for 150 Euro.
+A 1-month membership which includes 24/7 access, and a fixed desk is available for 150 Euro.

 • DevPlant: DevPlant Cowork spreads out on 1,000 square meters of a historical building in downtown Timisoara.
 There is a shower in case you come straight from the gym.
 Memberships are available for 140 Euro per month.